grafana/scenes/docusaurus/docs/advanced-behaviors.md

 - As a pure function that gets called when its parent is activated.
 - As a scene object that is activated when its parent is activated.

-Behaviors can be attached to another scene object using `$behaviors` state property.
-For example you can attach behaviors to a `SceneQueryRunner`:
+Behaviors can be attached to scene objects using `$behaviors` state property.
+For example, you can attach behaviors to a `SceneQueryRunner`:

 ```ts
 const queryRunner = new SceneQueryRunner({